 issue that needs to be addressed in its true legal and historical

-take place in Kashmir, India needs to reverse its current course,
+place in Kashmir, India needs to reverse its current course,

 allow an unhindered access to international human rights organizations

-to investigate ongoing human rights violations
+to investigate ongoing human rights violations in the region.

-and India is the best way forward to address the long-running
+India is the best way forward to address the long-running dispute

 Ruling out a military solution to the Kashmir issue they said